camden-kid/angular/aio/content/guide/attribute-directives.md

 <code-example format="nocode">
   EXCEPTION: Template parse errors:
-    Can't bind to 'myHighlight' since it isn't a known property of 'p'.
+    Can't bind to 'appHighlight' since it isn't a known property of 'p'.
 </code-example>

 Angular detects that you're trying to bind to *something* but it can't find this directive